bfraboni/FastGaussianBlur/README.md

 Steps 1. and 3. are performed with the `horizontal_blur` function, which is a fast separable box blur pass with a sliding accumulator.
 Steps 2. and 4. are performed with the `flip_block` function, which is a fast image buffer transposition per block that better preserves cache coherency.

-**Note:** The fast gaussian blur algorithm is not accurate on image boundaries.
+**Note 1:** The fast gaussian blur algorithm is not accurate on image boundaries.
 It performs a diffusion of the signal with several independant passes, each pass depending of the preceding one.
 Some of the diffused signal is lost near borders and results in a slight loss of accuracy for next pass.
 This problem can be solved by increasing the image support of